 Data Science for Cancer Research and Precision Prevention – Postdoctoral Fellowship

-The new Data Science Group recently created within the NCI Division of Cancer Epidemiology and Genetics (DCEG) is opening postdoctoral positions in research projects ranging from distributed machine learning to computational pathology and population science.
+The Data Science Research Group within the NCI Division of Cancer Epidemiology and Genetics (DCEG) is seeking candidates for postdoctoral fellowships in research projects ranging from distributed machine learning to computational pathology and population science.
 These are technology and data-intensive projects that explore computational solutions at the consumer-facing intersection of cloud and web computing.

 DCEG is involved in cohort studies, both national and international, that involve hundreds of thousands of participants.
 The data types are constantly evolving and range from genomics and digital pathology to environmental and behavioral signals.
 The technology landscape is evolving just as fast, with wearable sensing and consumer-facing health services creating entirely new opportunities to research and develop precision prevention of cancer.
 Self-directed and community-driven education play a major role in the configuration of these positions.
-The candidates selected will be invited to contribute to hackathons such as cloud4bio.github.io.
+Fellows will contribute to hackathons such as cloud4bio.github.io.

 Qualifications: A doctoral degree with an emphasis in bioinformatics, computational statistics, computer science, media science or data science.
-Candidates familiar with neural network -based artificial intelligence (AI), web and cloud technologies, or with an interest in exploring AI-first software engineering applications to cancer research and prevention will be favored.
-These positions welcome both national and non-resident candidates.
+Candidates familiar with neural network-based artificial intelligence (AI), web and cloud technologies, or with an interest in exploring AI-first software engineering applications to cancer research and prevention will be favored.
+These positions welcome both U.S. and non-resident candidates.

 For more information about the position, contact Jonas Almeida, Ph.D., Chief Data Scientist.